Neapolitan Pizza Dough Recipe

 13 ounces water

 Combine the yeast and water in a stand mixers bowl and blend with a whisk.
-When the yeast has bloomed and add the salt and stir.
+When the yeast has bloomed add the salt and stir.
 Attach a dough hook to the mixer.
 Add 2 cups of flour and slowly mix to blend the water and flour.
 Now add the 2 other cups and knead for 10 minutes, until the dough has come away from the sides and has become less tacky.
 Cover tightly with plastic wrap and allow to rise at room temperature for 2-3 hours.
-When it had double you can use it or punch it down and allow to rise again.
-Only do this once or the dough will be over processed.
+When it has double you can use it or punch it down and allow it to rise again.
+Only do this once or the dough will be over-processed.